SamarthBhatia/Trace2Pass/README.md

 ## Known Limitations

 **⚠️ Integration Layer Incomplete:**

+The individual components are built and tested, but the integration layer connecting them is missing:

 1. **Runtime→Collector integration missing:**
-   - Runtime library currently prints to stderr/file only
+   - Runtime library currently prints to stderr/file only (no JSON serialization)
-   - No JSON serialization of reports
-   - No HTTP client to send reports to Collector
+   - No HTTP client to POST reports to Collector API
-   - Cannot send reports to Collector API in production
+   - Cannot send reports from production binaries to Collector

-2. **Collector bugs:**
-   - Deduplication hash missing function name (causes false collisions)
-   - Prioritization algorithm missing recency factor
-   - Does not implement full scoring from design spec

-3. **Diagnoser integration missing:**
+2. **Collector→Diagnoser integration missing:**
-   - `analyze_report()` not implemented (throws NotImplementedError)
+   - `UBDetector.analyze_report()` not implemented (throws NotImplementedError)
-   - Cannot automatically replay Collector reports
+   - No automatic source code fetching from reports
    - No end-to-end Collector→Diagnoser flow

-4. **Version bisection:**
+3. **Version bisection limitations:**
-   - Assumes all LLVM versions are pre-installed locally
+   - Assumes all LLVM versions (14.0.0-21.1.0) are pre-installed locally
    - No automatic toolchain fetch/build infrastructure
+   - Would benefit from Docker-based version isolation

+**What works:** Each component functions standalone with direct API calls or file-based testing.
-**Current capability:** Components work standalone with manual testing, but cannot run end-to-end from production binary → diagnosis report.
+**What's missing:** Automated data flow from production binary → Collector → Diagnoser → report.

 ---